-9.3.3 Questionnaires
+9.3.3.
+Questionnaire

-The Biofinity Toric satisfaction questionnaire, will be administered to subjects at Visit 1 and Visit 2.
-The T30fA satisfaction questionnaire will be administered to subjects at Visit 3.
+The questionnaire, related to satisfaction and comfort, will be administered to subjects at each of the 2 follow-up visits.
 The administrator should ensure the subjects understand the nature of the questions but should not interpret them for the subject.